Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Was any verbal or physical intervention by the trainer timely and appropriate?

-If you need to intervene either verbally or physically then the timing of your intervention is important, too soon and you are not really giving the pupil a chance to react or too late which could be safety issue.
+If you need to intervene, either verbally or physically, then the timing of your intervention is important, too soon and you are not really giving the pupil a chance to react or too late which could be safety issue.

-Any safety incidents must be addressed correctly and also it is your responsibility to ensure that the pupil understands what went wrong and why it was safety issue.
+Any safety incidents must be addressed correctly and also it is your responsibility to ensure that the pupil understands what went wrong and why it was a safety issue.
 You must get confirmation from the pupil.

 Was the teaching style suited to the pupil’s learning style and current ability?